xiongquan1230/IETF122-Sidemeeting-HP-WAN/README.md

 3,Problems and gap analysis for HP-WAN, 10min

-4,Scenarios and deployment considerations for HP-WAN，10min
+4,Technical soulutions and applicable technologies for HP-WAN, 10min

-5,Technical soulutions and applicable technologies for HP-WAN, 10min
+5,Scenarios and deployment considerations for HP-WAN，10min

 6,Open Issues Discussion, 45min